shoeliechin/illuminate-media-organizer/docs/PROJECT_STRUCTURE.md

 # Project Structure

-This document describes the organization of the Media Organizer project.
+This document describes the organization of the Illuminate Media Organizer project.

 ## Directory Layout